 The restricted access period is negotiated by the Chief Executive Officer of the responsible public sector organisation and the NT Archives Service at the time of transfer of the records (s.142 (1) of the Information Act).
-An Access Agreement defines when an archives series will be open to the public (refer to section "How to prepare an access agreement").
+An Access Agreement defines when an archives series will be open to the public (see Archives Advice 1: Access Agreements for Government Archives).